Search

 What This Means for Us

 Speaking simply, using and smelling strong scents while we sleep could deter dementia.
 Even using a diffuser with natural oil can be a non-invasive way to boost our brain’s cognitive functioning.
-If you’re planning on upping your sleep game, make sure you use all-natural diffuser oils in strong scents to give your brain the best boost possible.
+If you’re planning to improve your sleep, make sure to use all-natural diffuser oils with strong scents to give your brain the best possible boost.

 Read Next: